 Undesignated preferred stock.
 We believe the availability of the preferred stock under our certificate of incorporation provides us with flexibility in addressing corporate issues that may arise.
 The existence of authorized but unissued shares of preferred stock may enable our board of directors to render more difficult or discourage an attempt to obtain control of us by means of a merger, tender offer, proxy contest or otherwise.
 For example, if in the due exercise of its fiduciary obligations, our board of directors were to determine that a takeover proposal is not in the best interests of our stockholders, our board of directors could issue shares of preferred stock without stockholder approval in one or more private offerings or other transactions that might dilute the voting or other rights of the proposed acquirer or insurgent stockholder or stockholder group.
-In this regard, our certificate of incorporation grants our board of directors will make any determination to issue shares based on its judgment as to our and our stockholders' best interests.
+In this regard, our certificate of incorporation grants our board of directors broad power to establish the rights and preferences of authorized and unissued shares of preferred stock.
+Our board of directors will make any determination to issue shares based on its judgment as to our and our stockholders' best interests.

 Staggered Board.
 Pursuant to our Articles of Incorporation our directors are divided into three classes, designated Class I, Class II and Class III.
 Class I shall consists of two independent directors, Class II shall consist of two directors that were appointed as directors to Actinium Corporation by the holders of the former Series E preferred stock holders of Actinium Corporation, and Class III shall consist of the chief executive officer.
 Each director shall serve a term ending on the date of the third annual meeting of shareholders following the annual meeting at which the director was elected.
 Notwithstanding the foregoing, each director shall serve until his successor is duly elected and qualified, or until his or her retirement, death, resignation or removal.
-In order to implement a staggered board of directors, Class I shall serve a six month term from the date of incorporation.
+In order to implement a staggered board of directors, Class I shall serve a six month term from the date of incorporation; Class II shall serve an 18 month term from the date of incorporation.
 Directors elected at each annual meeting commencing in 2013 shall be elected for a three year term as specified above.